 a.
-Park needs, locations, and facilities
+Park needs, locations and facilities

-Issue-COS 2.1 Christmas Circle Park sits at the nexus of major access roads, S-22 and S-3.
+Issue-COS-2.1 Christmas Circle Park sits at the nexus of major access roads, S-22 and S-3.
 It has the only easily accessible public restroom facilities, recently upgraded to meet minimal A.D.A. requirements.
-Christmas Circle is the focal point for many Community gatherings, activities and events, including Borrego Days Desert Festival, the Circle of Art, and the weekly Farmer's Market.
+Christmas Circle is the focal point for many community gatherings, activities and events, including Borrego Days Desert Festival, the Circle of Art and the weekly Farmer's Market.
 The County has allotted Community Enhancement Funds (CEF) for park improvements and maintenance.
 However, the funds must be reallocated each year.
 There is no on-going funding stream for the maintenance and operations of this central public park.
+(See Figure 3 on page 71 for conservation areas, open space and parklands in Borrego Spring area)

-Policy-COS 2.1.1 Encourage regular annual funding be secured for the maintenance and operation of Christmas Circle Park, as well as support of a redesign to reduce water use and anchor the downtown business core.
-(Formerly IP1 &2)
+Policy-COS-2.1.1 Encourage regular annual funding be secured for the maintenance and operation of Christmas Circle Park, as well as support of a redesign to reduce water use and anchor the downtown business core.

-Implementation-COS2.1.1 Within the framework of a Special Study Area, consider the future possibility of assigning an agency (or District) the responsible of operating and maintaining Christmas Circle park.
+Implementation-COS-2.1.1 Within the framework of a special study area consider the future possibility of assigning an agency (or District) the responsibility of operating and maintaining Christmas Circle Park.

-Issue-COS 2.2 In May 2000, San Diego County purchased a 10-acre parcel along Church Lane and Country Club designated for a Community Park.
-However, this park has not been developed, because there is no local entity in Borrego Springs responsible for Parks & Recreation, and no agency, funding, or people to manage maintenance and operations for a park of this size.
+Issue-COS-2.2 In May 2000, San Diego County purchased a 16-acre parcel along Church Lane and Country Club designated for a community park.
+However, this park has not been developed because there is no local entity in Borrego Springs responsible for parks & recreation and no agency, funding or people to manage maintenance and operations for a park of this size.

-Goal-COS 2.2 Funds and agency support for facility development, operations, and ongoing maintenance of community park property.
+Goal-COS-2.2 Funds and agency support for facility development, operations and ongoing maintenance of community park property.

-Policy-COS 2.2.1 Encourage additional funding to supplement County park funds and developer fees to be used for facility development, and encourage support through park district or other method for continued operations and maintenance..
+Policy-COS-2.2.1 Encourage additional funding to supplement County park funds and developer fees to be used for facility development and encourage support through establishment of a park district or other method for continued operations and maintenance.

-Policy-COS 2.2.2 Coordinate with Borrego Springs in the implementation of park development and maintenance.
+Policy-COS-2.2.2 Coordinate with Borrego Springs in the implementation of park development and maintenance.

-Implementation COS 2.2.2
+Implementation COS-2.2.2

-- 1. Identify and designate responsible agency (or District) with funding capacity to lead the design and development of the Community Park land. - 2.
-Identify and designate responsible agency (or District) with funding capacity to operate and maintain the Community Park.
+- 1. Identify and designate responsible agency (or District) with funding capacity to lead the design and development of the community park land. - 2.
+Identify and designate responsible agency (or District) with funding capacity to operate and maintain the community park.

-Issue-COS 2.3 There is a community need for a memorial park and cemetery.
-The nearest cemeteries are located in Brawley, Indio, and Escondido.
+Issue-COS-2.3 There is a community need for a memorial park and cemetery.
+The nearest cemeteries are located in Brawley, Indio and Escondido.

-Goal-COS 2.3 Facilitate the provision of a memorial park and cemetery for the families of Borrego Springs.
+Goal-COS-2.3 Facilitate the provision of a memorial park and cemetery for the families of Borrego Springs.

-Policy-COS 2.3.1 Investigate locations and funding methods, to assist the community to develop a memorial park and cemetery.
+Policy-COS-2.3.1 Investigate locations and funding methods to assist the community to develop a memorial park and cemetery.

-- 1. Work with the County, Borrego Water District, Community Planning/Sponsor groups, civic organizations and churches to plan, develop and maintain a memorial park and cemetery. - 2.
+- 1. Work with the County, Borrego Water District, community planning/sponsor groups, civic organizations and churches to plan, develop and maintain a memorial park and cemetery. - 2.
 Consider sites in the vicinity of churches within the community as appropriate sites for a memorial park/cemetery.